kroyxt/elp-documentation/docs/documentation.md

 The language doesn’t currently have a name.

-::: tip We’re currently not accepting proposals for a name.
+::: danger We’re currently not accepting proposals for a name.
 The consensus among the Official Proposal Committee is that a name won't be chosen until the Language is sufficiently developed.
 :::

 ## Language Logo / Flag